Doing any activity in Italy needs several legal requirements. The Codice Fiscale is an important element, let’s discover what is it.

 Besides the application process, dealing with the Italian government can be challenging and bureaucratic.
 Starting from the long lines at the Revenue Agency to the language misunderstanding for non-Italian speakers (also considering that very often the Agency employee doesn’t speak English isn’t eager to use any time for explanations or clarifications).

-Is always a good practice to double check the elements of the Codice Fiscale paperwork, be sure to verify their accuracy.
+It is always a good practice to double-check the elements of the Codice Fiscale paperwork, be sure to verify their accuracy.
 Sometimes mistakes can and do happen, so be sure that your code matches the information on your passport before using it for any operations.

 Obtain it with a Representative Lawyer.

-For these reasons, is always suggested to ask a professional Lawyer to request it on the foreigner behalf, to make the process smoothly and without the physical presence in Italy.
-Avoiding to spend time, money for flights and accommodations, beside the big efforts and stress especially for those people new to Italian bureaucracy.
+For these reasons, is always suggested to ask a professional Lawyer to request it on the foreigner’s behalf, to make the process smooth and without the physical presence in Italy.
+Avoiding spending time, money for flights and accommodations, besides the big efforts and stress especially for those people new to Italian bureaucracy.

 Hiring a representative can make the process much faster, easy, without the hassles and issues of doing it personally.